-Errors occurring when a share is added A-9 Errors occurring when the property of a share is changed A-11 Errors occurring when a share is removed A-12 Errors occurring when a share is removed A-12 Disconnecting a session fails due to access denial A-13 Errors that occur when an open file is closed A-14 Error occurring when a session is displayed A-14 File operation errors and corrective actions A-15 FAQ A-21 My system performance sometimes suffers when CIFS file shares are accessed d.
-Is it possible to improve the system performance?
-A-ZI Is there a user account that is similar to a Windows Administrator accoun so, how can I set one up?
-Can only Direct Hosting of SMB be used for the CIFS service?
-A-ZZ How can CTES clients view the Security tab, which allows them to get up or vi A-ZZ How can CIFS clients view the Security tab, which allows them to set up or view ACLs?Can I specify access permissions for entire file systems?
-A- 23 Sometimes it takes time to access the CIFS shares.
-What is the potential caus : A 23 :e of this problem?
-The error message "Cannot access file" was displayed when I attempted to a cess a file in a CIFS share while the on-access scan function of the scan software wa IS enabled A-24 A SID, not the user name or group name, is displayed in the security tab of the ne properties window of a file or folder.
-What causes this problem to occur?
-A-24 Microsoft office files that were correctly overwritten and saved on a CIFS clier nt are displayed as temporary files (.tmp) on other CIFS clients.
-What causes this pr oblem to occur?
-A-24 I see the phenomenon that the file I just created gets invisible or the file I just it A 25 deleted is still visible in the share.
-What is the cause of these phenomena?
-A-25 B Troubleshooting when using the NFS service B-1 Kerberos authentication errors B-2 Errors in an NFSv4 domain configuration B-4 C Configuring an NFS environment for Kerberos authentication C-1 NFS environment to be configured in this appendix C 1 Configuring the KDC server and adding NFS service principals C 2 C-3 Configuring the KDC server and adding NFS service principals Before configuring the KDC server C 3 For Windows Server 2008 C-3 For Red Hat Enterprise Linux Advanced Platform v5.2 C-7 For Solaris 10 C-10 For HP-UX 11i v3 C-13 For AIX 5L V5.3 C-16 Distributing and retrieving keytab files C-18 Keytab file distribution destinations C-18 Distributing kevtab files C-18 Retrieving keytab files (for HDI nodes) C-19 Retrieving keytab files (for an NFS client) C-19
+Errors occurring when a share is added A ,-9 Errors occurring when the property of a share is changed .A-1 11 Errors occurring when a share is removed .
+A -: 12 Stopping a share fails due to access denial .A-: 12 Disconnecting a session fails due to access denial .A- 13 Errors that occur when an open file is closed Δ- 14 Error occurring when a session is displayed Δ- 14 File operation errors and corrective actions Δ- 15 FA∩ Λ ́ 22 FAQ To i my system performance sometimes suriers when CIFS me shares are accessed.
+72 i เ วา possible to improve the system performance? .A-2 Is there a user account that is similar to a Windows Administrator account? so, how can I set one up?
+Can only Direct Hosting of SMB be used for the CIFS service? .A-2 23 Can only Direct Hosting of SMB be used for the CIFS service? .A-2 23 How can CIFS clients view the Security tab, which allows them to set up or view 1 ACLs? .A-2 23 ACLs?Can I specify access permissions for entire file systems? .A-2 23 Sometimes it takes time to access the CIFS shares.
+What is the potential cause of this problem?
+The error message "Cannot access file" was displayed when I attempted to acce .A-2 24 The error message "Cannot access file" was displayed when I attempted to acce ess a file in a CIFS share while the on-access scan function of the scan software was enabled .A-2 24 A SID, not the user name or group name, is displayed in the security tab of the properties window of a file or folder.
+What causes this problem to occur? .A-2 24 Microsoft office files that were correctly overwritten and saved on a CIFS client displayed as temporary files (.tmp) on other CIFS clients.
+What causes this prob ılem า to occur? Δ-1 25 I see the phenomenon that the file I just created gets invisible or the file I just deleted is still visible in the share.
+What is the cause of these phenomena? Δ ́ 25 deleted is still visible in the share.
+What is the eduse of these phenomena: B Troubleshooting when using the NFS service B -1 Kerberos authentication errors В -2 Errors in an NFSv4 domain configuration B -4

+C Configuring an NFS environment for Kerberos authentication .
+C- -1 NFS environment to be configured in this appendix C -2 Configuring the KDC server and adding NFS service principals C '-3 Refore configuring the KDC server () < For Red Hat Enterprise Linux Advanced Platform v5.2 C -3 For Red Hat Enterprise Linux Advanced Platform v5.2 C -7 For Solaris 10 C-: 10 For HP-UX 11i v3 C-: 13 For AIX 5L V5.3 Distributing and retrieving keytab files Č- 18 Keytab file distribution destinations .Č- 18 Distributing keytah files .c- 18 Distributing keytab filesRetrieving keytab files (for HDI nodes) .C- 10 Retrieving keytab files (for an NFS client) .c 10 neutevitig neglab files (tot all in 3 cheft) ·C 13